Law

 • The School regularly offers fully funded studentships linked to specific areas of research expertise.

-• Students are engaged in projects that connect to a wide range of research clusters and themes within the School.
+• Students are engaged in projects, many of them interdisciplinary, that connect to a wide range of research clusters.

 • OULS is a member of the ESRC Grand Union Doctoral Training Partnership.